csomervil/Reacting-Portfolio/README.md

 # Introduction

 The reacting portfolio is comprised of multiple sections (header, navigation, and footer).
-It contains a navigation bar to move to different sections of the homepage.
+It contains a navigation bar to move to different sections of the website.
 The portfolio was made in React and uses JSX.

 # Installation